Signed in as:

 The first editions of the books are produced by the first prophet-scribe collaborations: Hoshea, Amos, and Elisha.

-Assyria destroys the Kingdom of Israel the kingdom of Israel, and tens of thousands were exiled into Assyrian territory, while thousands of others immigrate with their stories into Judean cities, taking over politically, religiously, and economically from the local Jerusalemite elite.
+Assyria destroys the Kingdom of Israel in 722 BCE, and tens of thousands were exiled into Assyrian territory, while thousands of others immigrate with their stories into Judean cities, taking over politically, religiously, and economically from the local Jerusalemite elite.

 The famous prophet Isaiah moves to Judah and expresses his fears for the fate of this little kingdom.